Gorzontrok/Mods-Broforce/README.md

 # Broforce Mods
  Here's my mods for Broforce.
  The `.img/` folder are just for showcase image.
 And are not in the zip mod.
  The `Release/` folder are the latest release and the update of the mods.

  **Français :**
  Ici se trouve mes mods pour Broforce.
 Les dossier `.img/` contiennent les image d'"exemple" de mes mods, il n'est pas inclus dans le zip du mod.
  Le dossier `Release/` contient le dernier zip du mod.

+ Contact : Gorzon#4430

 ## Mods :
  * Bros :